 Quality, Consistency, and Life Expectancy.

-Because the HABS documentation guidelines and specifications are the best practices for photographic documentation, state and regional policies have now adopted the HABS standards.
-So from NEPA and CEQA to city ordinances and school districts the HABS guidelines, requiring large format photography, are now the de facto standard.
-If historic resources are impacted by new projects, demolition or alteration, there is often a requirement to document the historic property by following the HABS\HAER\HALS recording guidelines (which means the SI Standards).
+Because the HABS documentation guidelines and specifications are the best practices for photographic documentation, state and regional programs often use the HABS standards.
+In California, CEQA and many local municipal ordinances have adopted the HABS guidelines, requiring large format photography.
+If historic resources are impacted by new projects, demolition or alteration, there is often a requirement to document the historic property by following the HABS\HAER\HALS recording guidelines (which means the Secretary of the Interior's Guidelines).

 WHAT 3 THINGS CONSTITUTE A QUALITY DOCUMENTATION?